back

 Personal loan interest rates can be higher than business loans if borrowers don’t research lenders thoroughly.
 Before signing any loan agreements, it’s essential to consider the interest rate since it is equivalent to the cost of borrowing.
 Borrowers can struggle to keep up with payments when interest rates are too high.

 Using a personal loan to afford business costs can prevent your business from growing a credit history.
 When your small business has a paper trail of financial activity, you have more financial opportunities available.
-Down the line, a business credit score can help you obtain enough capital to afford further growth.
+Down the line, a credit score for your business can help you obtain enough capital to afford further growth.

 Business Loan vs. Personal Loan: Which Is Better?